The browser you are using is not supported. Please consider using a modern browser.

 According to the EIA, the average cost of electricity for Connecticut residents is 29.5¢ per kilowatt-hour as of February 2024.

 Connecticut’s electricity is expensive because it is hard to get natural gas to the area.
-This is mainly attributed to a resistance to build more pipelines.
+This is mainly attributed to a resistance to building more pipelines.
 The good news is that CT residents may be able to save by switching electricity providers.

 The breakdown for electricity generation by source for Connecticut is as follows: